-Whistler is often ranked among the world’s top four-season family-friendly ski resorts.
-Famous for its skiing, snowboarding, hiking, mountain biking, and almost everything in between, Whistler has something for everyone.
-In summer, Whistler hiking is a super popular activity with good reason – the mountain views, turquoise lakes and dense greenery are nothing short of breathtaking.
+Whistler is often ranked among the world’s top year-round family friendly ski resorts.
+Famous for its skiing, snowboarding, hiking, mountain biking, and everything in between, Whistler offers a little something for everyone.
+In the summer, hiking in Whistler is a hugely popular activity – and with good reason.
+The surrounding mountain views, turquoise lakes and dense greenery are nothing short of breathtaking.

-Lying just 2 hours north of Vancouver on the Sea to Sky highway, the town of Whistler tastefully blends into the gorgeous natural environment.
+Lying just 2 hours north of Vancouver on the Sea-to-Sky Highway, the town of Whistler tastefully blends into the gorgeous natural environment.
 The charming alpine pedestrian-only village offers fine dining, vibrant nightlife, revitalizing spas and luxurious accommodations.
-Step outside of the village and that’s when you enter Whistler’s outdoor playground.
+Step outside of the village and you’ll find Whistler’s vast outdoor playground.

 A HIKER’S PARADISE

-Located in the Fitzsimmons Range of the Coast Mountains and neighbouring Garibaldi Provincial Park, Whistler hiking is truly paradise.
-Explore trails beneath soaring, snow-crowned peaks, and take a journey through some of the most beautiful parks BC has to offer.
-In July and August, Whistler boasts a full colour palette with its wildflower spread and emerald blue lakes.
-At this time of year it’s common to spot whistling marmots (big squirrel-looking characters), black-tailed deer and black bears.
+Located in the Fitzsimmons Range of the Coast Mountains and neighbouring Garibaldi Provincial Park, hiking Whistler’s mountains is truly paradise.
+Explore trails beneath soaring, snow-capped peaks, and take a journey through some of the most beautiful parks BC has to offer.
+In July and August, Whistler boasts a full colour palette with its wildflower meadows and emerald blue lakes.
+At this time of year it’s common to spot whistling marmots (large squirrel-like rodents), black-tailed deer and black bears.
 In the valley, you can hike through old-growth forests and visit roaring waterfalls.

-In Whistler, you’ll find a bounty of well-marked trails for every level of hiker.
-Just one of the many reasons why Whistler is one of the best places in BC to hike for families, fitness fanatics, and curious adventurers alike.
+You’ll find a bounty of well-marked trails for every level of hiker – just one of the many reasons why Whistler is one of the best places in BC to hike for families, fitness fanatics, and curious adventurers alike.

-Listed below are some of our favourite Whistler hiking trails – ranging from leisurely forest walks to serious mountain pursuits!
+Listed below are some of our favourite Whistler hiking trails – ranging from leisurely forest walks to serious mountain scrambles.

 CHEAKAMUS LAKE HIKE